harryy-he/finqual/README.md

 ## Dependencies

-Only four packages are required, with the following versions confirmed to be working:
+Only five packages are required, with the following versions confirmed to be working:

 | Package   | Version   |
 |-----------|-----------|